- Find a Trail

 - My TrailLink

 - Explore Trails

 - Get Involved

-The rail-trail follows the path of the former Delaware & Hudson (D&H) Railroad, later the Canadian Pacific Railway, which stopped using the corridor in 2003.
+The Albany County Helderberg-Hudson Rail Trail offers a paved, 9-mile route following the former Delaware & Hudson (D&H) Railroad, later the Canadian Pacific Railway, which stopped using the corridor in 2003.
 Along the way, trail goers can access Veterans Memorial Park in Delmar and Fireman's Park in Slingerlands.
 Much of the trail is quiet and wooded, and part of the trail offers views of an adjacent creek.